kubernetes/website/content/en/blog/_posts/2020-12-04-gsod-2020-improving-api-reference-experience.md

 # Appreciation

-I would like to thank my mentor [Zach Corleissen](https://github.com/zacharysarah) and the lead writers [Karen Bradshaw](https://github.com/kbhawkey), [Tim Bannister](https://github.com/sftim) and [Qiming Teng](https://github.com/tengqm) who supervised me during all the season.
+I would like to thank my mentor [Zach Corleissen](https://github.com/zacharysarah) and the lead writers [Karen Bradshaw](https://github.com/kbhawkey), [Celeste Horgan](https://github.com/celestehorgan), [Tim Bannister](https://github.com/sftim) and [Qiming Teng](https://github.com/tengqm) who supervised me during all the season.
 They all have been very encouraging and gave me tons of great advice.